The Long Island Seed Project

 MASS CROSS-Naked Seed Pumpkin Blend

-This is a very experimental blend and also very diverse from the breeding program at Flanders Bay Farm where we maintain over a dozen breeding lines of naked seed pumpkins.
+This is an experimental blend and also very diverse from the breeding program at Flanders Bay Farm where we maintain over a dozen breeding lines of naked seed pumpkins.
 The size of these pumpkins vary from less than a pound to more than ten pounds with green stripes like Styrian to solid orange and with variable flesh types, mostly inedible.
-The seed is varied in size and also from being completely free of seed shell testa to various degrees of reduced testa.
+The seed is varied in size with various degrees of reduced testa.
 The seeds are a wonderful snack.
-(30 seeds)
+Caution: like most our what we make available, expect odd shapes and varied seed quality; (30 seeds)

 SELECTION- Little Greenseed

 This stout-handled little pumpkin has Baby Pam in it's pedigree.
-The 2-3 pound pumpkins have light orange flecked skin which is tough and resistant to fruit rotting.
-The interior is loaded with edible hulless seeds which are green in color and fine raw or heated in a frying pan until they plump.
-"Little Greenseed" will show some diversity which makes it ideal as a source for your own breeding projects.
-May still show some variation.
-A liseed development.(10 seeds)
+The 3-4 pound pumpkins have light orange flecked skin which is tough and resistant to fruit rotting.
+The interior is loaded with edible hulless seeds which are dark green in color, plump and more flavorful that those "naked seed" pumpkins that have residual shells.
+"Little Greenseed" may become your favorite snackseed pumpkin.
+We grew a large seed crop in 2010 which showed very good uniformiuty.
+Developed on Flanders Bay Farm.(20 seeds)

 Pumpkin- C. Pepo